-The Foursquare model says that to reach a decision on an ethical situation one must first: gather the facts, understand previous decisions, consider similarities to previous events and assess and overcome any personal interest or bias.Summary by The World of Work Project
+The foursquare ethical decision model says there are four steps to making an ethical decision.
+These are: gather the facts, understand previous decisions, consider similarities to previous events and assess and overcome any personal interest or bias.

 The Foursquare Ethical Decision Model